What changes about a VRF system once you cross into Alhambra

 Local proof angle for Alhambra vrf system install.

-A useful proposal names the condition, the decision, and the verification method.
-For Alhambra, the scope should explain how SCE and SoCalGas documentation and utility context affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+The strongest closeout is readable six months later by a different technician.
+For Alhambra, the scope should explain how the Western San Gabriel Valley weather pattern affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the VRF system conversation starts with the home: courtyard rentals, postwar homes, compact lots, and split-system replacements.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.